 When a company decides to partake in the GEDWorks program, the employees will benefit from free GED preparation and testing.
 All these costs are covered by the employer.

-They will have unlimited access to numerous study materials, prep courses, and practice tests at no charge.
+Through the GEDWorks program, workers will have unlimited access to numerous study materials, prep courses, and practice tests at no charge.
 Additionally, they will get hands-on instruction at their local adult education center.

 Employees will be more valued, more fulfilled, and happier in both their professional and personal lives if they are aware that their employer is ready to invest in their education and overall well-being.